Power BI workspaces

 Limitations

-• Longer processing times, especially if you have tens of thousands of workspaces.
+• Longer processing times, especially if you have many thousands of workspaces.

 • Although you can limit which workspaces are processed and ingested, you can't limit which workspaces are uploaded to the Collibra Data Lineage service instance.
 The raw metadata from all workspaces is uploaded.